California Spiny Lobster

 Behavior: The California Spiny Lobsters utilizes its ability of make a loud rasping sound and the retreat backwards as defense mechanisms.

 Ecosystem Role: The California Spiny Lobster plays an important role in the ecosystem limiting sea urchin populations.
-In turn they are preyed upon by California Sheepshead, Cabezon, Kelp Bass, Giant Sea Bass, Horn Sharks, Leopard Sharks, Sea Otters and various octopi, moray eels and rockfishes.
+In turn they are preyed upon by California Sheephead, Cabezon, Calico Bass, Giant Sea Bass, Horn Sharks, Leopard Sharks, various moray eels and rockfishes as-well-as Octopi and Sea Otters.

 Synonym: Palinurus interruptus.